robkau/go-raytrace/readme.md

 *Chapter 15: Triangles & Meshes & Parse .obj files.
 Bonus feature: parse .rpl Toribash replay files*
 ![Chapter 15 example](renders/file_parsing.png?raw=true "chapter 15 example")

 Scene pictures one of my [Toribash fight](https://www.youtube.com/watch?v=zpGLPsczHGU&t=46s) replays immortalized into seven glass marbles.
 With T-posing mesh reptilians in a staring contest.
+Toribash replays only capture keyframes with the engine simulating the rest in between, some frames are lost in the render.
+Send me a replay file if you want a scene of your own!
 - Add .obj file parsing.
 Creates raytracing triangle natives from mesh description.
 - Add .rpl Toribash replay file parsing.
 Creates raytracing natives from replay keyframes.